swang392/Sprout/README.md

 **Optional Nice-to-have Stories**

 - [ ] User can see a list of their followers
+- [ ] User can see locations of other friends
+- [ ] user can search for other users
 - [ ] User can see a list of their following
 - [ ] User can like accomplishments on social feed
 - [ ] User can comment on accomplishments on social feed